Jayfeather233/CPP_Project5/report.md

 ### Definations

-To design a c++ class for matrices, we need to store the matrix size, matrix data and other informations.
+To design a c++ class for matrices, we need to store the matrix size, matrix data, ROI position and other informations.

 ```cpp
 template <typename _T>